 The more information you can provide about the culture of your dentistry, the better.
 You want future team members to be excited about working alongside you and helping grow your practice.

 Do your patients have questions that could easily be answered by videos?
 Things like healthy brushing practices, how to floss, and the best types of toothbrushes are all quick videos that your patients would love.

 As a marketing company, we can help you create professional tutorial videos for your patients’ most frequently asked questions.

-A professional video is always more beneficial than just grabbing an iPhone and pressing record because phone settings don’t allow the same kind of customization professional equipment does.
+A professional video is always more beneficial than just grabbing an iPhone and pressing record because phone settings don’t allow the same kind of customization options that professional equipment does.

-On top of this, professional video’s have more credibility, which makes people more interested in you and your practice.
+On top of this, professional videos communicate a higher level of credibility, which makes people more interested in you and your practice.